 5. Ability to give a good diagnosis and treatment plan.

-7. Readily and cheaply available to anyone, anywhere, anytime (
+7. Readily and cheaply available to anyone, anywhere, anytime (24/7) in the world.

 Now all we have to do is make it happen.
 I lack the resources to make this happen alone.
 Maybe you can.
 Go for it.
 To pull this off, we have to work together.